daviddenton/q-ext/README.md

 ##allSettled
 Simply pass an object with named promises.
 The results are grouped by result (fulfilled/rejected) which can then be spread() into a node-like callback which gives you the errorsByName and resultsByName:

-Simply pass an object with named promises.
-The results are grouped by result (fulfilled/rejected) which can then be spread() into a node-like callback which gives you the errorsByName and resultsByName:
 ```javascript
 qExt.allSettled({